vultisig/recipes/docs/PLUGIN.md

 ```

 ### **Reshare**
-An additional key pair generated when a plugin is "installed" and used to sign transactions.
-Transactions signed by this key pair are initiated by the plugin service and verified by the **verifier** service.
+An additional key pair generated when a app is "installed" and used to sign transactions.
+Transactions signed by this key pair are initiated by the app service and verified by the **verifier** service.
 To be approved by the verifier, transactions must exactly match the specified policy.
 ![alt text](shares.png)
 - Created shares can only be used in pairs and cannot be combined with any share from the main wallet to achieve a quorum of signatures.
-- If a plugin is deleted, its share in the verifier is destroyed, rendering the plugin’s share unusable.
+- If a app is deleted, its share in the verifier is destroyed, rendering the app’s share unusable.

 ---

 ## Use Cases

-Plugins enable automated transactions triggered by predefined conditions, eliminating the need for direct user involvement.
+Apps enable automated transactions triggered by predefined conditions, eliminating the need for direct user involvement.
 Examples include:
 - **Subscriptions**
 - **Fees**
 - **Recurring purchases and transfers**